-JIM YOSHIOKA (NFLRC Program Coordinator) also serves as the Events Coordinator for the College of Languages, Linguistics, & Literature at the University of Hawaiʻi at Mānoa.
-In his over 18 years of work at UHM, he has helped successfully organize over 75 conferences and symposia (including PacSLRF in 2001, AAAL in 2003, CALICO in 2006 & 2013, PLL in 2007, SLRF in 2008, TCLT in 2012, all biennial ICLDC Conference (2009-present), and the annual HALT spring conference and fall symposium) and 28 NFLRC summer institutes for second and foreign language educators.
-In addition, he facilitates two professional development series geared toward graduate teaching assistants - the Teacher Portfolio & Preparation Series and the Teaching Assistant Survival Society.
-He recently served as co-editor of the monograph Noticing and Second Language Acquisition: Studies in Honor of Richard Schmidt.
+JIM YOSHIOKA (NFLRC Program Coordinator) also serves as the Events Coordinator for the College of Arts, Languages & Letters at the University of Hawaiʻi at Mānoa.
+In his over 20 years of work at UHM, he has helped successfully organize over 70 conferences and symposia (including PacSLRF in 2001, AAAL in 2003, CALICO in 2006 & 2013, PLL in 2007, SLRF in 2008, TCLT in 2012, all biennial ICLDC Conferences (2009-present), and the annual HALT spring conference, summer summit, and fall symposium) and over 30 NFLRC summer institutes for second and foreign language educators.
+In addition, he is co-founder and co-faciliator of the Teacher Portfolio & Preparation Series and served as co-editor of the monograph Noticing and Second Language Acquisition: Studies in Honor of Richard Schmidt (2013).

 He holds a BA in English (1990) from the University of California at Davis and an MA in English as a Second Language (1999) from the University of Hawai‘i at Manoa.